NurainJ/fill-the-greenhouse/README.md

 # Fill the Greenhouse
 ## Introduction
-Software Design and Development (COMP 225) semester long project;
+Software Design and Development (COMP 225) semester-long project;
 [blurb about gameplay]

 ## Setup